dirtgirlcity/moonscript/docs/reference.md

 When `super` is used as a normal value, it is a reference to the parent class object.

-It can be accessed like any of object in order to retrieve values in the parent class that might have been shadowed by the child class.
+It can be accessed like any object in order to retrieve values in the parent class that might have been shadowed by the child class.

 When the <code>\\</code> calling operator is used with `super`, `self` is inserted as the first argument instead of the value of `super` itself.
 When using `.` to retrieve a function, the raw function is returned.

 A few examples of using `super` in different ways: